Some League of Legends are featured in more than the Item shop.

 Gargoyle's Stoneplate

 This item is a staple one for champions to whom survivability is a focus more than dealing damage.
 And, as the name suggests, it is worn by a certain Gargoyle.
+Unfortunately, it was removed by Riot at the start of LoL Season 14.

-Of course, "worn" is too weak of a word and it's more a part of Galio, the Colossus, than something worn by him.
+Of course, "worn" is too weak of a word, and it's more a part of Galio, the Colossus, than something worn by him.
 Perhaps it's a grisly byproduct of a time when Galio has outlived his usefulness.

 Trinity Force